MyTooliT/ICOc/Documentation/Tutorials/Testing.md

 ## STU

+1. > **Note:** You can **skip this step, if you do not want to run the flash test**.

-1. Please take a look at step 1 for the STH and replace every occurrence of STU with `STU`.
+   Please take a look at step 1 for the STH and replace every occurrence of STU with `STU`.
 In the end of this step the directory structure should look like something like this:

    ```
    .